Archive Data

 Snapshot/secondary copy: A point-in-time copy of a research dataset that can be recovered if required (Ex: Simulation datasets for publications).

-Following are the steps to archive data using Hibernate service:
+The following are the steps to archive data using the Hibernate service:

 Step 1 (Identify the data): Navigate into the directory you wish to archive